Jim Leavy: First duel

 Leavy was soon after arrested but was later acquitted for self-defense.
 Leavy then collected his reward and quit his job as a miner.
 He traveled to Virginia City, Nevada; to Cheyenne, Wyoming; Deadwood, South Dakota; Leadville, Colorado; and to Tombstone and Tucson, Arizona Territory over the next 10 years, working as a gambler and gunman.
 In 1873, it was reported that he had another gunfight with a man named Thomas Ryan before leaving Nevada, but he was again acquitted.
-It is also estimated that during that time, Leavy fought and survived over sixteen shootouts.

 Second duel

 On the night of March 9, 1877 at Shingle & Locke's Saloon in Cheyenne, Wyoming, Leavy heard Charlie Harrison make a disparaging remark about another Irishman and took offense.
 Leavy began to draw his pistol, but Harrison stopped him, protesting that he wasn't "heeled" (armed).
 Harrison promised to return and give Leavy his chance.
 Harrison went to his hotel room and got his pistol.
 He met Leavy in front of Frency's Saloon.
 Harrison had a local reputation as a deadly gunman, but Leavy's prior gunfighting experience was unknown, and onlookers thought that Harrison would easily win the duel.
 Both gunmen drew their pistols at the same time.
 The men fired seven shots, and one of Leavy's rounds struck Harrison in the breast, wounding him.
 Leavy charged up to Harrison, lying on the ground, and shot him again in the lower abdomen, seriously wounding him.
 Harrison was taken to a hotel and treated, but died from his wounds a week later.
 Leavy stood trial for murder but was acquitted.